 - Keeping a record of your relationship with us.

 - Conducting analysis and market research so we can understand how we can improve our service, events or information.

 - Checking for updated contact details against third party sources so we can stay in touch if you move.

 - Dealing with entries into a competition.

-- Seeking your views or comments on the services we provide.
+- Seeking your views or comments on the service we provide.

-- Notifying you of changes to our services.
+- Notifying you of changes to our service.

 - Sending you communications which you have requested and that may be of interest to you.

 How long is your information kept for?

 We keep your information for no longer than is necessary for the purposes it was collected for, the length of time we retain your personal information for is determined by operational and legal considerations.
 For example, we are legally required to hold some types of information to fulfil our statutory and regulatory obligations (e.g. health/safety and tax/accounting purposes).